A local Torelli theorem for log symplectic manifolds: Introduction

-More precisely, we introduce a canonical filtration $\W_\bullet\der{\X}$ on the Lichnerowicz complex, which is dual to Deligne's familiar weight filtration on logarithmic differential forms in mixed Hodge theory~\cite{Deligne1971a}.
-By relating its associated graded $\gr \der{\X}$ to de Rham complexes of flat logarithmic connections on strata, we establish a complete characterization of holonomicity and a description of the associated graded $\gr \der{\X}$ as an object in the constructible derived category $\dcat{\X}$: \begin{theorem}[see \autoref{thm:hol-complex}] The following are equivalent: \begin{enumerate} \item $(\X,\pi)$ is holonomic \item Every point in $\X$ has a neighbourhood intersecting only finitely many characteristic symplectic leaves. \item For every stratum of odd codimension, the vector $(1,\ldots,1)$ is linearly independent from the rows of the corresponding biresidue matrix. \end{enumerate} In this case, the associated graded $\gr \der{\X}$ decomposes as a direct sum of ``nonresonant'' extensions of rank-one local systems supported on characteristic symplectic leaves, shifted in degree by their codimensions. \end{theorem}
+More precisely, there is a canonical increasing filtration $\W_\bullet\der{\X}$ dual to Deligne's familiar weight filtration on logarithmic differential forms in mixed Hodge theory~\cite{Deligne1971a} and related to a filtration on meromorphic forms used for similar purposes in \cite{Ran2020}.
+We prove the following result which characterizes the holonomic structures, and gives in that case a complete description of the associated graded $\gr \der{\X}$ as an object in the constructible derived category $\dcat{\X}$.
+This can be viewed as information about the full ``derived'' moduli space of holonomic Poisson manifolds, extending the classical deformation functor $\Def{\X}$. \begin{theorem}[see \autoref{thm:hol-complex}] The following are equivalent: \begin{enumerate} \item $(\X,\pi)$ is holonomic in the sense of \cite{Pym2018}. \item The stalk cohomology of $(\der{\X},\dpi)$ is finite-dimensional \item Every point in $\X$ has a neighbourhood intersecting only finitely many characteristic symplectic leaves. \item For every stratum of odd codimension, the vector $(1,\ldots,1)$ is linearly independent from the rows of the corresponding biresidue matrix. \end{enumerate} In this case, the associated graded $\gr \der{\X}$ is a direct sum of extensions of rank-one local systems supported on characteristic symplectic leaves, shifted in degree by their codimensions.
+Furthermore, $\der{\X}\cong\gr\der{\X}$ in $\dcat{\X}$ when certain nonresonance conditions on the biresidues are satisfied. \end{theorem}

-See \autoref{def:nonres-push} for the precise definition of the nonresonant extension; it amounts to considering cohomology of the local system relative to the ``resonant'' components of the boundary divisor.
-For generic values of the biresidues, there are no such components, and the extension reduces to the ordinary (derived) direct image along the open embedding.
-In this case we prove further that the weight filtration splits, giving an equivalence $\der{\X} \cong \gr \der{\X}$ in $\dcat{\X}$.
-This yields the following result. \begin{corollary} If $(\X,\bdX,\omega)$ is holonomic and nonresonant, then the Poisson cohomology $\Hpi[k]{\X}$ decomposes canonically as a direct sum of ordinary sheaf cohomology groups of rank-one local systems on characteristic symplectic leaves of codimension at most $k$. \end{corollary}